Stefon Diggs: 2017 season

 On September 11, 2017, in the season opener against the New Orleans Saints on Monday Night Football, Diggs caught seven receptions for 93 yards and two touchdowns.
 During Week 3 against the Tampa Bay Buccaneers, Diggs posted an impressive performance with 173 receiving yards and two touchdowns as the Vikings won by a score of 34–17.
-With 98 more yards in a Week 4 loss to the Detroit Lions, he led the NFL in receiving yards.
-In the Week 5 victory against the Chicago Bears, Diggs would only record a single catch for four yards, leaving the field early with a groin injury.
-The groin injury would sideline Diggs for both the Week 6 victory against the Green Bay Packers and the Week 7 matchup against the Baltimore Ravens.
+With 98 more yards in a Week 4 loss to the Lions, he led the NFL in receiving yards.
+In the Week 5 victory against the Bears, Diggs would only record a single catch for four yards, leaving the field early with a groin injury.
+The groin injury would sideline Diggs for both the Week 6 victory against the Packers and the Week 7 matchup against the Baltimore Ravens.
 Even after missing two straight games, Diggs would remain 13th on the list for receiving yards.
 In 14 starts, Diggs finished with 849 receiving yards and eight touchdowns.

 The Vikings finished the 2017 season with a 13–3 record, clinching the NFC North division and a bye in the first round of the playoffs.
-In the NFC divisional round against the New Orleans Saints, Diggs finished with 137 receiving yards and a touchdown.
+In the NFC divisional round against the Saints, Diggs finished with 137 receiving yards and a touchdown.
 With only 10 seconds remaining in the fourth quarter, Diggs made the winning play with a 61-yard touchdown, giving the Vikings a dramatic 29–24 win, dubbed the "Minneapolis Miracle".
 In the NFC Championship against the Philadelphia Eagles, he had eight receptions for 70 yards in the 38–7 loss.
 He was ranked 65th on the NFL Top 100 Players of 2018.

 2018 season

 On July 31, 2018, Diggs signed a five-year, $72 million contract extension with the Vikings through the 2023 season.
 During Week 1, Diggs caught Kirk Cousins's first touchdown pass as a Viking in a 24–16 win over the San Francisco 49ers.
-In Week 2, a 29–29 tie against the Green Bay Packers, Diggs recorded nine receptions for 128 yards and two touchdowns, one of which was a career-long 75-yard touchdown.
+In Week 2, a 29–29 tie against the Packers, Diggs recorded nine receptions for 128 yards and two touchdowns, one of which was a career-long 75-yard touchdown.
 In Week 4, he had 11 receptions for 123 receiving yards in a 38–31 loss to the Los Angeles Rams.
-In Week 11, Diggs had 13 catches for 126 yards and a touchdown in a 25–20 loss to the Chicago Bears.
+In Week 11, Diggs had 13 catches for 126 yards and a touchdown in a 25–20 loss to the Bears.
 He finished the 2018 season with 102 receptions for 1,021 yards and nine touchdowns.
 Diggs and Adam Thielen gave the Vikings their first pair of 1,000+ yard receivers since Moss and Carter in 2000.
+He was ranked 73rd by his fellow players on the NFL Top 100 Players of 2019.